fjs138/franks-rails-blog/README.md

 <h2>It utilizes <code>http_basic_authenticate_with</code> for authentication to prevent unauthorized users from modifying content.

-You can start the server by invoking bin/rails server followed by using a web browser to connect to http://localhost:3000/articles
+<br>You can start the server by invoking bin/rails server followed by using a web browser to connect to http://localhost:3000/articles

 Note: